 Some trainers recommend you cover a huge area with the pads at first, like a whole small room.
 This is not necessary because you should physically be bringing your dog over to the pads to show him where to go.
 You’re not leaving it up to chance.

 You could place 2 or 3 pads down together so the area is a little larger, but no more than that.
 You don’t want your dog to get the idea that he can pee anywhere in that room, just a small area where the pee pads are.

 5. Use a litter box or a pad holder for the pee pads.

-If you’re simply placing the pee pad on the ground, try using a pad holder or even a litter box (without litter) to put the pad in.
+If you’re simply placing the pee pad on the ground, try using a pad holder or even a pee pan, which is like a litter box without litter to put the pad in.
 This makes it easier for the dog to differentiate between the floor and the pad area.
 This also prevents the pad from sliding around, and it gives your floor a little extra protection.